Will-Fowler03/Electromechanical-Tower-Actuation-System/README.md

 Callout 1 directs to the couple hub at the motor side with a keyed bore matching the output shaft.
 Callout 2 shows the Lovejoy spider, which is responsible for transmitting torque while damping shock and vibration on either side of the assembly.
 Callout 3 is the couple hub to the lead screw, transmitting torque through a D-shaft.
 Both hubs are clamped with a set screw to achieve more surface area contact between the hub and its contact.

+## Power

+In addition to the mechanical actuation system, my team and I have also been tasked with designing the power supply for both our added equipment and the system already in place.
+Because this tower is located in a remote area, we have chosen to use solar panels as the primary charging source.
+The tower actuation system and camera support system will use separate battery systems to ensure that the actuation system always has dedicated operable power.